jorgef/fsharpreactivepatterns/docs/content/index.md

 6. Select the code that sends the messages to the actor(s) and send it to the F# Interactive

 <img src="img/run.gif" />

+Great, now that you know the basics you can start browsing and running the different [patterns](#Sections), enjoy!

+And also let me know what you think: <a href="https://twitter.com/jorgefioranelli" target="_blank">@jorgefioranelli</a>

 ### Special Thanks